bcgov/mds/USAGE.md

 ## Developing workflow tips for MDS

+If you are rebuilding often, you will have to deal with caching issues in your browser.

+In Chrome/Chromium, you can right-click on the page, choose "inspect", then right-click on the refresh icon next to the URL bar and choose hard reset.

+Another way is using the Inspector window, Network top menu entry, check "Disable Cache" and it will run without using the cache as long as the inspector is open.

+Or you can open an Incognito window and that should not have cached data in it.

 Typically one does not wish to run a full 'make project' for every little change.
 This will wipe out your test data and local keycloak users.

 Have a look in the file called "Makefile" to see all the helpful aliased make targets for rebuilding whichever part of the application you are currently working in.